polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/forkless-upgrade/sudo-upgrade.md

 of this tutorial; in the next section, the Scheduler pallet will be used to manage the resources consumed by the `set_code` function.

-> Here we allow for a block that may take _an indefinite time to compute_ intentionally: to endure
+> Here we allow for a block that may take _an indefinite time to compute_ intentionally: to ensure
-> that our runtime upgrade does not fail, no matter how complex the operation is, and may take all
+> that our runtime upgrade does not fail, no matter how complex the operation is.
+It could take all
 > the time it needs to succeed or fail.

 ## Prepare an Upgraded Runtime